fnproject/fn/fnlb/README.md

-# FN LoadBalancer
+# Fn LoadBalancer

-## Loadbalancing several FN
+## Loadbalancing several Fn
-You can run multiple FN instances and balance the load amongst them using `fnlb` as follows:
+You can run multiple Fn instances and balance the load amongst them using `fnlb` as follows:

 ```sh
 fnlb --listen <address-for-incoming> --nodes <node1>,<node2>,<node3>